What Do You Get When You Combine A Buddhist Monastery, Wilderness Therapy, OnlyFans, and Perpetual Self-Discovery? Sidney Summers!

 Sidney’s heart of gold shined bright every summer while she served as a counselor at a wilderness

 therapy program in Utah that treated troubled youth.
-A “normal” day for Sidney in the wilderness would include cooking breakfast, packing up camp for their next hike, resetting camp in a new location, cooking dinner, going to sleep and doing night checks to make sure nobody ran away.
+A “normal” day for Sidney in the wilderness would include cooking breakfast, packing camp for their next hike, resetting camp in a new location, cooking dinner, going to sleep, and doing night checks to ensure nobody ran away.

 But, with a group of angsty teens, it would stray far from normal frequently.
 According to Sidney, “a “normal” day included “a lot of ridiculous antics, like accidentally sitting on cacti, the hierarchy of food and all the illicit trading that entails, shitting in each other’s food pots or accidentally burning your only water bottle in the fire.”
-However, Sidney’s most outlandish memory from her time in the wilderness was when one of the girls repeatedly masturbated using the same jalapeno (yes, you read that correctly) and it eventually broke inside of her.
-Needless to say, that put a damper on the whole wilderness vibe.
+However, Sidney’s most outlandish memory from her time in the wilderness was when one of the girls repeatedly masturbated using the same jalapeno (yes, you read that correctly) and eventually broke inside her.
+That put a damper on the whole wilderness vibe.

-Many hysterical stories came from those summers, but more importantly, so did self-growth.
+Many hysterical stories came from those summers; more importantly, so did self-growth.
 During her time in the wilderness, Sidney had a close friend pass away from cancer.
 This catapulted her true understanding of wilderness therapy.
-She came to the realization that we are all neutrally affected by nature, but it’s our perception that makes it painful.
-She “learned a lot about my own need for acceptance, and I really worked on tackling that.
-Now, I just constantly work to trust my intuition and accept that even if I don’t see any tangible benefits, my presence and intentions are the most I can give.”
+She realized that we are all neutrally affected by nature, but our perception makes it painful.
+She “learned a lot about my need for acceptance, and I worked on tackling that.
+Now, I constantly work on trusting my intuition and accepting that even if I don’t see any tangible benefits, my presence and intentions are the most I can give.”

 Finding Your Inner Peace

-But what exactly is it like living at a monastery?
+But what exactly is it like living in a monastery?
 “You wake up around 4:30 AM to the sound of bells and drums, then head to the zendo (a meditation hall) for several hours of meditation.
-Meditation consists of 45 minute periods of focusing on breath followed by 15 minutes of walking, then repeat.
-Next, we had morning chores, breakfast and more chores, all in silence.
+Meditation consists of 45-minute periods of focusing on breath followed by 15 minutes of walking, then repeat.
+Next, we had morning chores, breakfast, and more, all in silence.
 After lunch, we could finally break our silence and talk to each other again.
 I would typically use that break to catch up on sleep!
-Then more chores, another break, dinner and an evening meditation session that lasted 2 hours before a 10:00 PM bedtime.”
+Then more chores, another break, dinner, and an evening meditation session that lasted 2 hours before a 10:00 PM bedtime.”

-Once a month there would be a week-long silent retreat, which Sidney grew to adore.
+Once a month, there would be a week-long silent retreat, which Sidney grew to adore.
 The monastery would cover all the clocks and mirrors so no one could tell the time or even make eye contact with themselves for 7-10 days.
-The first couple of days most people wanted to crawl out of their skin, or just give up and leave, but the mind eventually settles into a place of calm and your internal chatter subsides.
-You just… exist.
+The first couple of days, most people want to crawl out of their skin or give up and leave, but the mind eventually settles into a calm place, and your internal chatter subsides.
+You… exist.
 Sidney’s experience at the monastery changed how she viewed the world.
 Today, she is more at peace with silence and digging deep within herself.
-Even now, in the midst of Sidney’s success with OnlyFans, she can access that place of serenity with ease.
+Even now, amid Sidney’s success with OnlyFans, she can easily access that place of serenity.

 These immersive experiences have impacted Sidney in a healing way.
 She’s learned to love and accept herself for who she is.
 That is how Sidney stumbled into the OnlyFans world during the pandemic.
 She found herself along the way and now has “a new lease on work,” feeling enjoyment about who she is and where she’s going.

-Sidney’s journey is one of a girl making the world a better place while revamping herself in the process.
-Her story gives a new perspective to who an OnlyFans model can be, and the lasting impressions they can leave on everyone.
+Sidney’s journey is one of a girl making the world a better place while revamping herself.
+Her story gives a new perspective on who an OnlyFans model can be and the lasting impressions they can leave on everyone.

 Not enough Sidney Summers?
 Click HERE for more!